 - R&R, Journal of Marketing Research

 Abstract: Ad blockers allow users to browse websites without viewing ads.
 Online news providers that rely on advertising revenue tend to perceive users’ adoption of ad blockers purely as a hindrance.
 Yet, this perception ignores the possibility that avoidance of ads—which users dislike—may affect users’ consumption behavior in positive ways.
 Indeed, remarkably little is known about how ad blockers impact news consumption.
 Using 3.1 million anonymized visits from 79,856 users on a news website, we find that the adoption of an ad blocker has a robust positive effect on the quantity and variety of articles that users consume (15.2%-32.0% more articles and 10.7%-20.7% more content categories post-adoption).
 The increase in news consumption is especially strong for light users, and it is primarily driven by an increase in the number of repeat visits of a user to the news website, rather than by the number of page impressions per visit.
 These visits tend to start with a direct navigation to the news website, an indication of user loyalty.
-We discuss how news publishers could benefit from these findings, including exploration of revenue models that leverage users’ desire to avoid ads and their enhanced engagement when they do so.
+We discuss how news publishers could benefit from these findings, including exploration of revenue models that leverage users’ desire to avoid ads and their enhanced engagement.

 Paywall and Content Polarization